-May a student miss a regular class in order to attend a rehearsal for the One-Act Play?
+May a student miss a regular class in order to

 No. Students may not miss other classes for the purposes for extra-curricular academic, fine arts or athletic practices or rehearsals.
 If a student is scheduled for a class that is directly affiliated with the activity (theatre/One-Act Play, for example), only the amount of time scheduled for that classand allowed by state law may be used for practice purposes preparing for contest.